paulAlexSerban/project-boilerplate/source/app/ui/src/components/controllers/screens.md

-- this directory keeps the screens for a mobile app
+- this directory keeps the screens for Single Page Applications and Mobile Apps